Vanguard-oss/behave-asl/docs/reference.md

 - This step is standalone.
 It cannot be paired with one of the other mock steps

-## Given the resource "name" will be called with any parameters fail with error "error"
+## Given the resource "name" will be called with any parameters and fail with error "error"

 Tell the execution environment to mock out a resource to return an error.
 This step will also tell the execution environment that it doesn't matter what